 One in eight Americans faces hunger every day.
 COS provides in two ways.

 Stationary Food Pantry Managed by Ellen Westrate and operating in the COS building, the pantry routinely provides help to 45 households.
-Open on Mondays from 10 am to 1 pm and Wednesdays from 10:30 am to 1:00 pm, several volunteers assist with stocking and organizing the pantry shelves.
+Open on Mondays from 10:30 am -12:30 pm and Wednesdays from 11:30 am – 1:30 pm, several volunteers assist with stocking and organizing the pantry shelves.
 Cascade Meijer graciously invites COS to participate in the Simply Give campaign; these contributions provide nearly all funding for COS’s Stationary Food Pantry.

-Mobile Food Pantry (MFP) COS purchases 5000 pounds of surplus fruits, vegetables, dairy products and bakery goods for COS distribution in the Camelot Woods parking lot the first Saturday of each month at 10 am (Check the calendar page to confirm dates).
+Mobile Food Pantry (MFP) COS purchases 5000 pounds of surplus fruits, vegetables, dairy products, and bakery goods for COS distribution in the Church of the Servant parking lot on the first Saturday of each month at 10 am (Check the calendar page to confirm dates).
 Twelve out of a roster of 50 volunteers assist in the food distribution each time.
-Ross and Rita Buitendorp & Steve Mulder, and Dan, Christian & Marji Voetberg coordinate the ministry.
+Flint & Stephanie Sackett, Greg & Kate Snow, Deb Wood, and Dan, Jacob & Marji Voetberg coordinate the ministry.
 If you are interested in giving to the Mobile Food Pantry, you can find more information here.

 The United Nations World Happiness Report for 2015 includes this comment about the kind of civic action we need worldwide: “…raising individual skill levels and creating an educated citizenry.”
 Isn’t that the long track record of ESL instruction at COS?
 Yes, in part.
 Many people have found friendship here and language skills.
 We come to know our students well, and we think, more often than not, that we are the closest American English speakers that our students know.

 Prisoners in Christ Restorative Justice Team